Victor Riesel: Acid attack

 On April 5, 1956, an assailant threw sulphuric acid into Riesel's face as he was leaving Lindy's (a famous restaurant in Manhattan).
 Riesel had been reporting on corruption in the International Union of Operating Engineers and its then-President, William C. DeKoning Jr. He had recently alleged that DeKoning was conspiring with Joseph S. Fay (a convicted labor racketeer and extortionist) to re-establish his father, William C. DeKoning Sr. (who had recently been freed from prison after serving a sentence for extortion) as president of the union.
 Although Riesel had received numerous death and other threats over the past few months, he had dismissed them as the work of "cranks."

 The attack occurred shortly after a Riesel radio broadcast.
 Barry Gray, radio station WMCA's overnight talk radio host, had asked Riesel to substitute for him.
 Riesel invited two IUOE Local 138 leaders who were challenging the DeKonings for control of the local union to join him for the broadcast.
 The broadcast originated from Hutton's Restaurant at 47th Street and Lexington Avenue shortly after midnight on April 5, and concluded at 2 AM.
 Afterward, Riesel and his secretary went to Lindy's restaurant, located on Broadway between 49th Street and 50th Street.
 They had coffee, and departed Lindy's at 3 AM to walk to the secretary's automobile.
 Riesel removed his eyeglasses, which he did by habit when in public.
-A slender, black-haired man in blue and white jacket stepped out of the shadows of the entrance to the Mark Hellinger Theatre and threw a vial of sulphuric acid into Riesel's eyes.
+A slender, black-haired man wearing a blue and white jacket stepped out of the shadows of the entrance to the Mark Hellinger Theatre and threw a vial of sulphuric acid into Riesel's eyes.
 Riesel shouted, "My gosh!
 My gosh!", and clutched at his face.
 While the secretary and others rendered assistance and dragged Riesel into Lindy's, the assailant walked calmly away.